 2016 a PET Member Mentoring scheme was launched, though this is still in development.

 This current call is for both old and new members in order to continue with the process of quality assurance of our team and its competences.

 The selection will be based on the profile mentioned in the document and the general quality of the application form.
 If needed a Skype interview will be carried out.
 The selection takes into account gender, skills, knowledge, and geographical balance.
 The final selection for membership of PET is made by the PET Coordination team and Governing Board of YEU.
-Every applicant can apply for only one position in PET (Senior, Junior or Organizer).
+Every applicant can apply for only one position in PET (Organiser, Junior, Senior).

 PROFILE OF APPLICANTS